Saturday, February 11, 2012

 1962: Elvis Presley achieved a fifth week at #1 on the Easy Listening chart with "Can't Help Falling In Love".

 1962: Joey Dee & the Starliters enjoyed a third week at #1 with "Peppermint Twist".
-Gene Chandler moved to challenge with "Duke of Earl" while "The Twist" by Chubby Checker, having already become the only song in the history of the Rock Era to reach #1--twice--was at #3 in its 31st week on the chart.
+Gene Chandler moved to challenge with "Duke Of Earl" while "The Twist" by Chubby Checker, having already become the only song in the history of the Rock Era to reach #1--twice--was at #3 in its 31st week on the chart.

 1965: Chad & Jeremy ("A Summer Song") were guests on The Dick Van Dyke Show on CBS-TV.